QCD thermalization: Ab initio approaches and interdisciplinary connections: Hadron structure at high energies

-The CGC classical equations possess a ``color memory" effect~\cite{Pate:2017vwa} corresponding to the large gauge transformation $V$ of a quark after interacting with the gluon shockwave.
-This color memory effect generates a transverse momentum kick $p_\perp\sim Q_S$ to the quark, and could be measured in DIS experiments~\cite{Ball:2018prg}.
+The CGC classical equations possess a ``color memory" effect~\cite{Pate:2017vwa} corresponding to the large gauge transformation $V$ of a quark after interacting with the gluon shockwave, generating a transverse momentum kick $p_\perp\sim Q_S$ to the quark that can be measured in DIS experiments~\cite{Ball:2018prg}.
 Remarkably, this is exactly analogous to the inertial displacement of detectors after the passage of a gravitational shockwave~\cite{Strominger:2014pwa}.
-In the latter case, this gravitational memory is deeply related to asymptotic spacetime symmetries of gravity at null infinity (in a Penrose spacetime diagram) and likewise related to soft graviton theorems\footnote{An ``infrared triangle" between asymptotic symmetries, memory and soft theorems ~\cite{Strominger:2017zoo} allows for an elegant interpretation of the infrared structure of QED~\cite{Bieri:2013hqa,Kapec:2017tkm}.}.
-One might imagine such infrared relations are not applicable to QCD because of color confinement.
-However because $Q_S\gg \Lambda_{\rm QCD}$, QCD is weakly coupled in the Regge limit.
-The identification of color memory in the CGC may therefore help isolate universal features of the infrared structure of gauge theories and gravity.
+This gravitational memory is deeply related to asymptotic spacetime symmetries and soft theorems in gravity and may also hold useful lessons for QCD.\footnote{An ``infrared triangle" between asymptotic symmetries, memory and soft theorems in gravity~\cite{Strominger:2017zoo} also allows for an elegant interpretation of the infrared structure of QED~\cite{Bieri:2013hqa,Kapec:2017tkm}.
+While color confinement implies that such universal features do not apply to QCD in general, an emergent $Q_S\gg \Lambda_{\rm QCD}$ suggests that they may be applicable in the Regge limit.}